mostafiz67/Regression-EC-MNIST/README.md

 #                           MNIST Digits Regression EC with K-fold validation

-We used MNIST digits dataset to calculate the regression ECs.
+The MNIST digits dataset was used to calculate the regression ECs with some Goodness-of-Fit test score.
+We desige and developed a Convolutional Neural Network (CNN) model for this problem.

-## Model Description
+## CNN Model Description

 1) Two fully convolutional layers,
 2) Relu activation function and MaxPooling,